 Imagine being one of those companies who pays for a service, only then months later to be part of the ‘latest statistics’ and what this does to the reputation of the business to stakeholders.

 We can avoid all of this by getting it right from the start.
-Hire a Nationally accredited fire risk assessors by visiting the online registers such as FRACS or NAFRAR when arranging for a fire risk assessment for your premises.
+Hire a Nationally accredited fire risk assessor by visiting online registers such as FRACS or NAFRAR when arranging for a fire risk assessment for your premises.